-Every child develops differently, but there are certain developmental signs that parents should never ignore.
-In recent years, awareness about Autism Spectrum Disorder (ASD) has increased significantly, and many parents in Ludhiana are actively searching for early symptoms and treatment options for autism.
-Early identification plays a very important role because children who receive support at the right age often show better improvement in communication, social interaction, learning, and emotional development.
+Each child is different in their developmental journey, but there are some signs of development that should never be ignored by parents.
+In the recent years, awareness about Autism Spectrum Disorder (ASD) has grown considerably and many parents in Ludhiana are actively looking for early symptoms and treatment options for autism.
+Early identification is very important because children who get help at the right age often improve better in communication, social interaction, learning and emotional development.

 Many families search online using terms such as:

-Autism Spectrum Disorder is a developmental condition that affects communication, social interaction, behavior, and sensory processing.
-Some children may show very mild signs, while others may experience noticeable developmental delays at an early age.
-Unfortunately, many parents mistake these signs as “late development” or “normal childhood behavior,” which delays diagnosis and support.
+Autism Spectrum Disorder (ASD) is a developmental disorder affecting communication, social interaction, behaviour and sensory processing.
+Some children may have very mild signs, while others may have obvious delays in development at an early age.
+Unfortunately, many parents interpret these signs as “late development” or “normal childhood behavior”, which delays diagnosis and support.

-This detailed parent guide explains the 10 red flags of autism in young children, why early diagnosis matters, and how families in Ludhiana can seek the right support for their child.
+This comprehensive parent guide covers the 10 red flags of autism in young children, the importance of an early diagnosis, and how families in Ludhiana can get appropriate support for their child.

 What is Autism Spectrum Disorder (ASD)?